EntropyGenerator/necore/README.md

 ## Installation

-Same as a golang project.
+Same as a golang project. `go run dev` for development, `go build` for production.

 We provide direnv for development environment.